theam/aday-ondemand-loop/docs/guide/content/user_guide/downloading_files.md

 ### Duplicate Downloads

-If the same file is added to a project more than once, OnDemand Loop will download it again using a modified filename:
+Files can have the same filename as long as they are in different directories, but if you add a file to a directory that already has the same filename, OnDemand Loop will download it again using a modified filename:
 <pre><code>original_file.csv
 original_file_01.csv
 original_file_02.csv